jatkinson1000/rse-skills-workshop/README.md

 ```
 source myvenv/bin/activate
 ```
-You can now work on python from within this isolated environment, installing packages as you wish without disturbing your base system environment.
+You can now work on Python from within this isolated environment, installing packages as you wish without disturbing your base system environment.

 When you have finished working on this project run:
 ```
 deactivate
 ```
-to deactivate the venv and return to the system python environment.
+to deactivate the venv and return to the system Python environment.

 You can always boot back into the venv as you left it by running the activate command again.